 Storm Damage Recovery

+If this is a life-threatening emergency, call 911 now.
 Once everyone is safe, the County of Santa Cruz can help guide you through next steps for repairing storm-related damage.

-STEP 1: Contact the Unified Permit Center
+STEP 1: Contact the Unified Permit Center for a Free Property Damage Assessment Inspection

 If your property has been damaged by a storm, contact the Unified Permit Center staff for assistance.
 Our staff will do their best to respond within one business day.